VIPriors/vipriors-challenges-toolkit/action-recognition/README.md

 *Maintainer: Marcos Baptista Ríos (mbaptista@alicebiometrics.com)*

 Welcome to the VIPriors Action Recognition Challenge.
 This challenge is part of the "[3rd Visual Inductive Priors for Data-Efficient Deep Learning Workshop](https://vipriors.github.io/)", which will be held at [ECCV 2022](https://eccv2022.ecva.net).
-The winner of the challenge is invited to present their work during the workshop.

 The common idea of all VIPriors challenges is to have models trained from scratch on an reduced version of a certain dataset for a certain Computer Vision task.
 In this particular challenge, the task is Action Recognition and the original dataset is Kinetics400.